-2023-24 Commitment Status Conduct personnel security maturity model assessment Met Complete Cyber Essentials assessment Cancelled Implement more real-time monitoring for cyber security threats Met Full adoption of the new case management system Not met Finalise workforce and location move to new Glasgow office Met Provide mandatory training on inclusion Met Provide mandatory senior management training on conducting investigations and managing discipline and grievance in the workplace Met Introduce a new ORR dispute resolution policy Met

-2023-24 Commitment Status Participate in Women in Rail mentoring programme with 5 mentor-mentee opportunities Met Introduce a fertility treatment support policy Met Develop a corporate environmental strategy for ORR Met Develop a data strategy for ORR Met place of these planned works.
+2023-24 Commitment Status Conduct personnel security maturity model assessment Met Complete Cyber Essentials assessment Cancelled Implement more real-time monitoring fore cyber security threats Met Full adoption of the new case management system Not met Finalise workforce and location move to new Glasgow office Met Provide mandatory training on inclusion Met Provide mandatory senior management training on conducting investigations and managing discipline and grievance in the workplace Met Introduce a new ORR dispute resolution policy Met Participate in Women in Rail mentoring programme with 5 mentor-mentee opportunities Met Introduce a fertility treatment support policy Met Develop a corporate environmental strategy for ORR Met Develop a data strategy for ORR Met

 Following a review of the Cyber Essentials criteria, it was clear that ORR were not in a position to complete the Cyber Essentials assessment in 2023-24.
-However, a number of third party audits and security strengthening measures have been completed in
+However, a number of third party audits and security strengthening measures have been completed in place of these planned works.